HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Methodology

 where $\sigma$ stands for an activation function (\textit{e.g.,} GELU).
-On this basis, our channel-interactive layers enhance the model capability by introducing inductive bias of the local structural information.
+This design enables the channel-interactive blocks to enhance local feature extraction capabilities by introducing inductive bias of spatial structural information, which is particularly beneficial for medical images where local texture patterns and spatial relationships are crucial for accurate segmentation.
+The lightweight nature of these blocks ensures computation efficiency while maintaining sufficient representational power for subsequent attention processing.

-\textbf{Token-Interactive Layers.} The recent Mamba \cite{gu2023mamba} architectures have emerged as competitive alternatives to ViT in long-sequence visual tasks (\textit{e.g.,} semantic segmentation) \cite{yu2024mambaout}.
-Inspired by the success of the gating mechanism in Mamba, in the next stage, we devise the \textit{Dual-Gated Linear Attention (DGLA)} to form token-interactive layers for learning global representations, as presented in Figure \ref{fig:gate}.
-Specifically, the self-attention is defined by:
+After extracting local structural features through channel-interactive blocks, we proceed to capture global dependencies for comprehensive feature representation.
+The standard self-attention mechanism is defined by:

-where $\mathcal{W}_Q, \mathcal{W}_K, \mathcal{W}_V \in \mathbb{R}^{C_1\times d}$ are the learnable linear projection matrices with $d$ representing the projection dimension.
+where $W_Q, W_K, W_V \in \mathbb{R}^{C\times d}$ are the learnable linear projection matrices with $d$ representing the projection dimension.
 We observe that self-attention computes the similarities between all query-key pairs to update input $x$.
-This operation can be achieved by other implementations such as the gating mechanism.
-Therefore, our dual-gated linear attention rewrites Equation \ref{eq2} to:
+This operation can be achieved through the gating mechanism.
+Therefore, our DLA reformulates Equation \ref{eq2} as: